URL has been copied successfully!

 Methodology for finding states with the best healthcare

-To determine the states with best healthcare, data was collected from credible sources.
+To determine states with the best healthcare, data was collected from credible sources.
 This includes government reports, healthcare surveys, and statistical analyses up to October 2024.
 Key sources include:

 Data was analyzed by standardizing metrics (e.g., z-scores for state comparisons).
 Weighting factors such as access (25%), quality (25%), outcomes (30%), and costs (20%).
 Only recent data (2021–2024) was used to ensure relevance, emphasis on peer-reviewed reports and national registries for accuracy.